Angi-Reynoso/Mineria_de_Datos/Exams/README.md

 You will be provided with a new data set.

 **Hint**
-Please note that not all Genres and Studio are used.
+Please keep in mind that not all Genres and Studio are used.
 You will need to filter your dataframe after importing the csv file.
 <br>